-Our water system serves 962 people through 402 service connections as well as supplying water to the Village of Burdett.
-Our water source is ground water from two wells 34-feet and 37-feet deep located in Smith Park near the Beach area.
-The water is treated with chlorine and phosphate (for corrosion control prior to distribution).
+Our water system serves 962 People through 385 service connections as well as supplying water to the village of Burdett.
+Our water source is Ground water from two wells 34 feet and 37 feet deep.
+The water is treated with chlorine and phosphate (for corrosion control).

-The revised Source Water Assessment Program report was not available at the time of printing.
-This information will be printed in next year's Annual Water Quality Report.
+The revised Source water Assessment Report was not available at the time of printing.
+This information will be printed in next year's Annual Water Quality Report (if available)